humanitarian-data-collaboration/hxl-tag-api/README.md

 ***Known Issues***:

 1. The API can't handle files with missing values.
 Make sure to fill in missing values in the dataset.
-2. For now, the API can only handle .csv files.
-We will add JSON functionality shortly.
+2. For now, the API can only handle .csv and JSON files.
-3. The model will not generate predicted tags for the last 2 columns of the dataset for now.
-This will be fixed shortly.